ajmcmiddlin/appetite-for-dysfunction/transcript.md

 facilities work, and provided examples that test part of a Haskell application.
 This talk is a follow up in response to questions I received after that talk.
 Most notably: is it possible to use hedgehog to test software _not_ written in Haskell.
 The answer to this question is that it most definitely can, and to really prove the point, I decided to test WordPress.
+Using state machine testing with WordPress uncovered a few interesting challenges that I didn't encounter testing a Haskell application, so really the focus of this talk is the tools and techniques I used to test WordPress and not so much the details of the tests.

 ## WordPress